-As part of the expansive data collection effort, researchers administered a student survey with items (N = 18) that were adapted from other large-scale surveys including the TRIPOD survey project, the MET project, the National Assessment of Educational Progress (NAEP), and the Trends in International Mathematics and Science Study (TIMSS) (see Appendix Table 1 for a full list of items).
-Items were selected based on a review of the research literature and identification of constructs thought most likely to be influenced by upper-elementary teachers and math-specific teaching practices.
+As part of the expansive data collection effort, researchers administered a student survey with items (N = 18) that were adapted from other large-scale surveys including the TRIPOD, the MET project, the National Assessment of Educational Progress (NAEP), and the Trends in International Mathematics and Science Study (TIMSS) (see Appendix Table 1 for a full list of items).
+Items were selected based on a review of the research literature and identification of constructs thought most likely to be influenced by upper-elementary teachers.
 Students rated all items on a five-point Likert scale where 1 = Totally Untrue and 5 = Totally True.
-We reverse coded items with negative valence in order to form composites with other items.